lindseyspratt/mosaic-pls/README.md

 # mosaic-pls
-Mosaic game implemented using ProscriptLS
+Mosaic game implemented using ProscriptLS, v 0.1.0.

 The game is documented in src/doc.html, which is linked from index.html and src/mosaic.html.